philipperemy/deep-speaker/README.md

 ### Generate embeddings with a pre-trained network

-#### From speakers in the dataset
+#### From speakers in the VCTK dataset

 We didn't train on the following speakers: p363, p364, p374, p376.
-However, we already generated the cache for them, because they were part of the dataset.
+However, we generated the cache for them (because they were part of the initial dataset).
+So we can just run the inference with a single command.

 This command will:
 - check that the embeddings are L2-normalized (L2-norm should be 1).